Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Abstract

 \section{Abstract}

-A hybrid approach for the computation of performance limitations for implanted antennas is presented, taking radiation efficiency as the optimized metric.
-Ohmic loss in the antenna and surrounding tissue are both considered.
-The full-wave interaction of all parts of the system is taken into account.
-The method is thoroughly tested on a realistic implanted antenna design that is treated both experimentally and as a model in a commercial electromagnetic solver.
-A great agreement is reported.
-In addition, the fundamental bounds on radiation efficiency are compared to the performance of a loop and a dipole antenna showing the importance of various loss mechanisms during the designs.
-The trade-off between tissue loss and antenna ohmic loss indicates critical points in which the optimal solution drastically changes and in which the real designs should change their topology.
+Performance limitations for implanted antennas, taking radiation efficiency as the metric, are presented.
+The performance limitations use a convex optimization procedure with the current density inside the implant acting as its degree of freedom.
+The knowledge of the limitations provides useful information in design procedure and physical insight.
+Ohmic losses in the antenna and surrounding tissue are both considered and quantitatively compared.
+The interaction of all parts of the system is taken into account in a full-wave manner via the hybrid computation method.
+The optimization framework is thoroughly tested on a realistic implanted antenna design that is treated both experimentally and as a model in a commercial electromagnetic solver.
+Good agreement is reported.
+To demonstrate the feasibility of developed performance limitations, they are compared to the performance of a loop and a dipole antenna showing the importance of various loss mechanisms during the design process.
+The trade-off between tissue loss and antenna ohmic loss indicates critical points at which the optimal solution drastically changes and the chosen topology for a specific design should be changed.